Hammer-on Pentatonic Run – 3 Strings

 How to Practice

-- 1Pick only the first note on each string, then hammer-on to the second note.
+- 1Pick only the first note on each string, initiating the sound.

 Tips & Techniques